Last Updated on 26 May 2022

 An elderly person or a mom wrangling kids?
 Sure.
 Do I need to be asked for help with a single bag containing gum, spaghetti, and deodorant?
 That’s just silly.

 That track has been selected, arranged, and recorded (trained)… but isn’t enhancing their story.

 There are unscripted tracks that play for your customers to hear… Often a result of poor morale or lack of connection between management and front-line employees.
 Are employees complaining to each other in front of customers about crummy hours?
 Or the new promotion they have to roll out?
 Or the goofy pin you’re making them wear?
 You overhear comments like these all the time.

 Products / Packaging

 You could extend the metaphor to the printed tracks customers read.
-These fill the space in between product purchase and product use.
-Does every element of your packaging enhance the product story being told – from labeling, to description, to the instructions?
+These fill the space between product purchase and product use.
+Does every element of your packaging enhance the product story being told – from labeling to description to the instructions?

 Your business model may be different, but you should listen… What do your customers hear as they make their way around your product or services?
 What are the selections (musical or otherwise) that fill in the audio landscape?
 Have you carefully selected, arranged, and recorded to enhance the story being told?